tatsath/FinAILab_documentation/unsup/KernelPCA.rst

 -----------------------------------

    A main limitation of PCA is that it only applies linear transformations.
-Kernel princi‐ pal component analysis (KPCA) extends PCA to handle nonlinearity.
+Kernel principal component analysis (KPCA) extends PCA to handle nonlinearity.
 It first maps the original data to some nonlinear feature space (usually one of higher dimension).
 Then it applies PCA to extract the principal components in that space.

-   |image39|\ A simple example of when KPCA is applicable is shown in
-   `Figure 7-3 <#_bookmark522>`__.
-Linear trans‐ formations are suitable for the blue and red data points on the left-hand plot.
-However, if all dots are arranged as per the graph on the right, the result is not line‐ arly separable.
+   Linear transformations are suitable for the blue and red data points on the left-hand plot.
+However, if all dots are arranged as per the graph on the right, the result is not linearly separable.
 We would then need to apply KPCA to separate the components.

    .. image:: ../_static/img/fig7-3.png